Heartbalm Torts in North Carolina

 Alienation of Affection

 Claims for criminal conversation and alienation of affection are often combined in the same lawsuit.
 Alienation of affection, like criminal conversation, is a tort that can arise when someone interferes with a marriage.
 Unlike criminal conversation, the wronged party does not need to prove that the parties had sexual intercourse.
 Instead they need to prove that the person they are suing destroyed the marriage.
-The marriage doesn’t have to be perfect to begin with, but it does have to involve love between the spouses and be a functional relationship.
+The marriage doesn’t have to be perfect to begin with, but it does have to involve love, and perhaps interesting activities with items such as vibrating rabbits, between the spouses and be a functional relationship.
 You can actually sue someone for alienation of affection even if they are not your spouse’s lover at all.
 You could sue an interfering in-law who never approved of the marriage and tried to drive it apart.
 But, without sex being involved, you will need to show that the party you are suing acted out of malice.

 Case on point Bishop v.
 Glazener: